 For 75 years the school admitted men only; then in 1936 Luther College became coeducational.
 When the institution celebrated its centennial in 1961, it had an enrollment of 1,357 and a staff of 74 full-time and 12 part-time teachers.

 Expansion has marked the college's second century, and when Luther celebrated its sesquicentennial in 2011, there were 2,500 students and 180 full-time faculty.
-The college has grown physically as well since 1960 with an extensive building program.
+The college has grown physically as well with an extensive building program that began in the 1960's.

 Luther has also expanded its academic program to include the professional areas of nursing and social work, several preprofessional programs, and a robust study abroad programall grounded in the college's commitment to the liberal arts.